 • results (array of objects) — One result per input item, in the order requested:

-• log_prob (float, range: negative infinity to 0.0) — Logarithmic probability (natural log scale) of the provided DNA sequence, computed by Evo model.
+• log_prob (float, range: negative infinity to 0.0) — Natural-log probability of the input DNA sequence under the Evo model

 Example response: